 This is a popular favorite slime coat treatment for direct application to a fish that is wounded from transport or other reasons.
-Albeit, application in the water has proven to much less effective from my experiment.
+Albeit, application in the water has proven to much less effective from my experience.

-I HOWEVER have found it less effective for overall slime coat generation after a water change.
+MOREOVER, I have found it less effective for overall slime coat generation after a water change.
 For this and general water application, AAP StressGuard is a vastly superior product as it does not rely on the actual "slime" and aloe to reach the fish to be effective, rather it instantly creates a Redox reducing environment in the water and on the epidermis of the fish itself.